Brilliant leaders and exceptional presenters have a great deal more in common than many people imagine.

-For presenters it also takes a great deal of courage for their audience to be totally honest with them in terms of their performance; leaders share a similar challenge.
+For presenters it also takes a great deal of courage for their audience to be totally honest with them in terms of their performance.

-How do Mindful Leaders and Mindful Presenters overcome this challenge?
+How do brilliant leaders and excceptional presenters overcome this challenge?

-It’s hard to think of anything much worse than a leader or presenter who doesn’t have the required level of knowledge and competency to lead a team or speak to a group.
+It’s hard to think of anything much worse than a leader or presenter who doesn’t have the required level of knowledge and competence to lead a team or speak to a group.

 However, knowledge is about far more than what you may know on a technical level.

-What knowledge do Mindful Leaders and Mindful Presenters really need?
+What knowledge do brilliant leaders and exceptional presenters really need?

-Mindful Leaders and Mindful Presenters do their homework and get all of the facts, data and information they need to lead effectively and present with impact; they leave nothing to ‘chance’.
+They get all of the facts, data and information they need to lead effectively and present with impact.

 I believe that what you know matters far less than how you make others feel about what you know.

-Mindful Leaders and Mindful Presenters don’t simply deliver and act on the facts; they inspire and move people to action by helping them to really feel something.
+They inspire and move people to action by helping them to feel something emotionally too.